auth0/Auth0.swift/V2_MIGRATION_GUIDE.md

 - `.invalidInvitationURL`, for when the invitation URL is missing the `organization` and/or the `invitation` query parameters.
 - `.noAuthorizationCode`, for when the callback URL is missing the `code` query parameter.
-- `.idTokenValidationFailed`, for when the ID Token validation performed after Web Auth login fails.
+- `.idTokenValidationFailed`, for when the ID token validation performed after Web Auth login fails.
 - `.other`, for when a different `Error` happens.
 That error can be accessed via the `cause: Error?` property.

 ### `CredentialsManagerError` struct